AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 * `ha_cloud_instance_id` - Cloud instance ID of the HA transit gateway.
 * `ha_gw_name` - Aviatrix transit gateway unique name of HA transit gateway.
 * `ha_private_ip` - Private IP address of the HA transit gateway created.
-* `lan_interface_cidr` - Lan interface cidr of the transit gateway created (will be used when enabling FQDN Firenet in Azure).
+* `lan_interface_cidr` - LAN interface CIDR of the transit gateway created (will be used when enabling FQDN Firenet in Azure).
 Available in provider version R2.17.1+.
-* `ha_lan_interface_cidr` - Lan interface cidr of the HA transit gateway created (will be used when enabling FQDN Firenet in Azure).
+* `ha_lan_interface_cidr` - LAN interface CIDR of the HA transit gateway created (will be used when enabling FQDN Firenet in Azure).
 Available in provider version R2.18+.

 The following arguments are deprecated: